yalovemos/Spaceship-Escort/Readme.txt

 This is the source code of the game that I have been developing during 1 month for js13kgames.com 2021 competition.
 Thanks for playing.

-Year 13 after climate change, the Earth is uninhabitable.
+"Year 13 after climate change, the Earth is uninhabitable.

 The last space freighter, with 13 million fertilized and cryogenized human ovules, leaves the earth, with 500 tons of Scriptium (Scm), towards robotic bases built over decades, in anticipation of the climatic catastrophe, on inhabitable planets in the star system SAO215398